 Will you be expected to work in a primarily autonomous manner?
 Does the position involve supervising other staff?
 Are the hours suitable to your current life situation?

-Many candidates dread that moment towards the end of the discussion when the interviewer says, “Do you have anything you want to ask?”
+Many candidates dread that moment toward the end of the discussion when the interviewer says, “Do you have anything you want to ask?”
 But it is a vital part of the process.
-After all, knowing from the start whether any ‘extra responsibilities’ will slowly sneak their way into your in-tray might mean the difference between acceptance of rejecting a job offer.
+After all, knowing from the start whether any ‘extra responsibilities’ will slowly sneak their way into your in-tray might mean the difference between accepting or rejecting a job offer.

 The company’s background and tenure can be discovered via press releases, newsletters, and annual reports.
 Take the time to inquire about the company by tapping into professional networks, alumni career offices, current employees, and even competitors.